Krondor's Sons

-Krondor's Sons is a series of fantasy novel by American writer Raymond E. Feist.
+Krondor's Sons is a series of fantasy novels by American writer Raymond E. Feist.
 The books are part of The Riftwar Cycle and set on the fictional world of Midkemia.
 The two novels are set between riftwars and explores Midkemia beyond the borders of the Kingdom of the Isles.
 The main characters are the three sons of Prince of Krondor Arutha ConDoin, Borric, Erland, and Nicholas.
 According to Feist, the series was originally meant to be a trilogy, with The Return of the Buccaneer being the third volume.
 However, following The King's Buccaneer Feist changed publishers, and his new editors wanted a brand-new series rather than a continuation of the old one.

 Works in the series

 Prince of the Blood

 This novel is about Borric and Erland conDoin's journey to the Empire of Great Kesh and their personal growth.